blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Tantras.md

 	- Agastya Samhitha and Daasharatheeya Tantra
 	- Eeshaana Samhitha and Oordhvaamnaaya Samhitha

-- Mantra-Shaastra - Textbooks on Mantras, Metaphysics of Mantric sound, related practices and rituals
+- Mantra-Shaastra - Textbooks on Mantras, Metaphysics of Mantric Sound, Related Practices and Rituals
 	- Prapanchasaara Tantra and its commentaries and Teekaas
 	- Shaarada Tilaka Tantra by Lakshmana Deshikendra
 	- Mantra Muktaavali of Paramahamsa Poornaprakaasha